Chapter 1: A New House to Call Home.

 Riley puffed up like a toad.
 “Come on, man!”

-“No, and that’s final.”
-I said in alpha’s command voice.
-Riley submitted and slumped back to the aisle, placing the bottles back on the shelf.
+“No, and that’s final,” I said in Alpha’s command voice.
+Riley submitted and slumped back in the aisle, placing the bottles back on the shelf.

 “Fuckin’ killjoy,” Riley muttered.